Anna Frebel: Career

 Anna Frebel grew up in Göttingen, Germany.
-After finishing high school, she began studying physics in Freiburg im Breisgau but did not finish the physics program and did not obtain a physics degree there.
-Instead she enrolled in an astronomy program in Australia, where she obtained a PhD in Astronomy from the Australian National University's Mount Stromlo Observatory in Canberra.
+After finishing high school, she began studying physics in Freiburg im Breisgau.
+She moved to Australia, and in 2003 enrolled in an astronomy program in Australia, where she obtained her PhD in Astronomy & Astrophysics from the Australian National University's Mount Stromlo Observatory in Canberra.
 Shortly thereafter, a W. J. McDonald Postdoctoral Fellowship brought her to the University of Texas at Austin in 2006, where she continued her studies.

-From 2009 to 2011, she was a Clay Postdoctoral Fellow at the Harvard–Smithsonian Center for Astrophysics in Cambridge (MA).
+From 2009 to 2011, she was a Clay Postdoctoral Fellow at the Harvard & Smithsonian (CfA) in Cambridge (MA).

-In 2012 she moved to Massachusetts Institute of Technology, achieving promotion to full professor in 2022.
+In 2012, she moved to Massachusetts Institute of Technology, achieving promotion to full professor in 2022.
+Since 2023, she has been Head of the Astrophysics Division.

 Discoveries

-In 2005, Frebel discovered the star HE 1327-2326, which is the most iron-deficient star, stemming from a time very shortly after the Big Bang.
-In 2007 she also discovered the red giant star HE 1523-0901, which is about 13.2 billion years old.
+In 2005, Frebel discovered the star HE 1327-2326, which is one of the most iron-deficient stars, stemming from a time very shortly after the Big Bang.
+In 2007, she also discovered the red giant star HE 1523-0901, which is about 13.2 billion years old.